opentok/opentok-video-call-center/README.md

   - [`components/agent.vue`](components/agent.vue): Component used for the agent screen.
 This manages entire lifecycle of the agent.
   - [`components/ot-publisher.vue`](components/ot-publisher.vue) and [`components/ot-subscriber.vue`](components/ot-subscriber.vue) provide reusable components for OpenTok publisher and subscriber objects.

+#### Agent screen

+The agent screen has all the magic in this demo.
+Here is how agent screen handles callers in the frotnend:

+1. Each caller uses a different OpenTok session.
+2. When agent wants to join a caller, the frontend retrieves a token for the agent for the session of that caller.
+Then, it connects agent to that session, publishes agent stream and subscribes to existing caller stream.
+3. When agent wants to put a caller on hold, agent unpublishes their stream and disconnects from the session.
+4. When agent wants to resume talking to a caller they have put on hold, step 2 is repeated.

+So, the agent keeps on switching between OpenTok sessions - connecting to them and disconnecting as required.
+This whole process takes a reasonably short time.
+At each stage, the application sends out signals for each event so that the client UI can adjust accordingly.

 ### Call queue management

 A core part of this demo is managing caller queue and assigning callers to agents.
 All of this happens on the server side in `server.js`.
 It uses OpenTok's session monitoring to reliably determine when a caller has connected or disconnected.